timescale/timescaledb-ruby/docs/migrations.md

 # Create a continuous aggregate using the macro

-To setup complex hierarchies of continuous aggregates, you can use the `continuous_aggregates` macro.
+To setup complex [hierarchies][hierarchical] of continuous aggregates, you can use the `continuous_aggregates` macro.

 This setup allows for creating multiple continuous aggregates with customizable refresh policies, making it ideal for complex aggregation and retention policies.